Szwochm/OSCP-Prep/OSCP-Notes/Windows-Priv-Esc.md

 wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer64.exe

-Notes on how to compile from binary on QOL cheatsheet
+You can also compile from source code on that repo, but it was taking too long, journey for another day